xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 PE device from the forwarding path between the access/aggregation networks and the core.
 There are several factors which can drive providers to this design vs. one with an in-line PE, some of which are outlined in the table below.
-The control-plane configuration of the Converged SDN Transport does not change, all existing ABR configuration remains the same, but the device no longer acts as a high-scale PE.
+The control-plane configuration of the Agile Metro does not change, all existing ABR configuration remains the same, but the device no longer acts as a high-scale PE.